Welcome to CANFAR

 Over the past three decades, CANFAR has invested more than $22 million in close to 500 grants to HIV/AIDS research projects that have led to tremendous breakthroughs in HIV prevention, testing, access to treatment, stigma, and the search for a cure.
 In addition, CANFAR annually reaches thousands of Canadian youth and educators through its national youth HIV awareness programs.

-The Silent Auction of 25th Anniversary of Bloor Street Entertains is now Live!
+Read more about the impact of the 25th Anniversary edition of Bloor Street Entertains here.

 Our Latest News